kkyon/botflow/README.rst

 Botflow has a few basic concepts to implement Data-driven programming .

-- **Pipe**
-   It is the main stream process of the program.
-All units will work inside.
 - **Node**
         It is callable unit.Any callable function and object can work as Node.
 It is driven by data.
 Custom functions work as Nodes.
         There are some built-in nodes: